syncthing/syncthing/s3_integration.md

 ### Integration into Syncthing

-An integration into Syncthing needs to provice more functionality or much better performance compared to any of the solutions mentioned in Exsiting External Tools.
+An integration into Syncthing should provide more functionality or much better performance compared to any of the solutions mentioned in Exsiting External Tools.
-Otherwise there is no reason for the integration.
+Otherwise the need for the integration is probably too low.
+Remaining advantage would be the improved convenience only.

 TODO